cloak-dev/blog/security.md

 ### Why do we need forward secrecy?

 Forward secrecy is a property of encryption schemes that prevents compromise of past messages in case of long term key compromise.
-This is important because the messaging app can compromise your long term key at any time.
-This is why we need forward secrecy.
+This is important because the messaging app can compromise your long term key at any time, and having forward secrecy will prevent that.

 ### Why do we need ephemeral keys?

 Ephemeral keys are keys that are used only once.
 They are generated on the fly and are never stored.
-This is important because the messaging app can compromise your long term key at any time.
-This is why we need ephemeral keys.
+This adds to the security of the scheme as well.

 ### Why do we need protection against crib dragging?

 Crib dragging is a known plaintext attack where the attacker can decrypt a message by using a known plaintext.
-This is important as it can be used to identify patterns in your messages.
-This is why we need protection against crib dragging.
+It can be used to identify patterns in your messages and possibly even recover some of them.
+So, we definitely need protection against crib dragging.

 ## How we implement these security features

 ### Encryption

 We don't use AES in ECB mode.
 We use AES in CTR mode.
 This is because AES in ECB mode is vulnerable to known plaintext attacks, such as crib dragging.
 To mitigate this, we need to use a mode of operation that uses a nonce i.e a different key for each message.
-This is why we use AES in CTR mode.
+AES in CTR mode does exactly that.

 #### Why don't we use AES in GCM mode?